uaf-arctic-eco-modeling/dvm-dos-tem/README.md

 and Github (a web service that provides hosting for code projects and has tools and idioms for collaborative working on code-related projects).

 This project is maintained using the "Fork and Pull" workflow.
-Following are several common use-cases:

-* To simply download and use a certain version of the software, no special tools or programs are necessary.
- * Simply navigate to the project's "Code" view on github, select the branch or tag of the code to get and use the download link.

-* If you plan to make changes to the source code that should be incorporated into the Spatial Ecology Lab's main repository, then you will need the program Git on your computer.
-More information is available in the Turorial.
+For more on git, forking, pulling, etc, see the wiki.

 ### Branching Model